rollkit/docs/tutorials/recipe-book.md

 ### ✨ Run a Celestia light node {#run-celestia-light-node}

-Follow instructions to install and start your Celestia Data Availalbility layer Light Node selecting the network that you previously used.
+Follow instructions to install and start your Celestia Data Availability layer Light Node selecting the network that you previously used.
 You can find instructions to install and run the node [here](https://docs.celestia.org/nodes/light-node).